Jachimo/cheap-home-sensors/TempSensor/README-TempSensor.md

   had a bunch of these sensors hanging around in my house, dangling bare-assed from their MicroUSB connectors, for months at a time.
     * If you are buying an enclosure, note that the ESP module generates a fair bit of heat.
-My scripts currently don't do any aggressive power-saving (device sleep, etc.) so the module gets noticeably warm.
+My code doesn't (currently) do any aggressive power-saving (device sleep, etc.) so the module gets noticeably warm.
+You may want to mount your sensor away from, or maybe just below, the main ESP8266.

 [afh]: https://www.adafruit.com/product/2471